telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-systemjs.md

 # Integrating the Angular Report Viewer with SystemJS

+> Starting with the `Q1 2024` release, the SystemJS Angular examples is no longer distributed with the product and this article will receive no further updates.

 This article elaborates on how to add the Angular Report Viewer component to an Angular application with a `SystemJS` module loader.
 It shows the steps to implement the required configuration when you use the *Angular Quickstart* project template.
 As a result, we create a new Angular application with settings similar to these of the local `systemjs` project, installed by default under `[TelerikReporting_InstallDir]\Examples\Angular\`.

 > To use the Angular Report Viewer with SystemJS, you must explicitly list the package entry points.